-Witicia had died in 1869 the year after the letter, and Jacqueline was to die in 1873, as was her sister.
-Their older brother, Saladin, had died in 1868, and their father, historically-famous Stand Watie, was to die the same year as Jacqueline wrote the above letter.
+Witicia had died in 1869, the year after he wrote the letter, and Jacqueline was to die in 1873, as was her sister.
+Their older brother, Saladin, had died in 1868, and their father, historically-famous Stand Watie, was destined to die the same year Jacqueline wrote the above letter.

 Thus passed out of existence the last remnants of the family of a Cherokee of our area, who was bound to find a niche in our history books for several reasons.

-In the first place, Stand Watie was one of the four Cherokees marked for murder as a result of their signing of a treaty that brought their tribe over the ill-fated Trail of Tears in 1835.
-Watie was the only one of the four to escape.
-You recall a recent column concerning one of the four, Major Ridges, who was murdered here in Arkansas near Dutch Mill.
+In the first place, Stand Watie was one of the four Cherokees marked for murder as a result of their signing of the treaty that brought their tribe over the ill-fated Trail of Tears in 1835.
+Watie was the only one of the four who escaped.
+You may recall a recent column concerning one of the four, Major Ridge, who was murdered here in Arkansas near Dutch Mills.

 Today, one of the streets of Pea Ridge is named for Stand Watie.
 Its naming had nothing to do with the Cherokee's part in the great removal of the tribe, but, rather, is directly connected with Watie's part in the Battle of Pea Ridge.
 All of the streets of Pea Ridge are named for officers, who fought in the Civil War Battle of Pea Ridge.
-The north-south streets are named of Union officer, while the east-west streets are named for Confederate officers.
+The north-south streets bear the names of Union officers, while the east-west streets are named for Confederate officers.
 So it is that the North and the South meet on every corner in Pea Ridge.

 Brigadier General Stand Watie

-Stand Watie was born near Rome, Ga Dec.
+Stand Watie was born near Rome, Ga.
+Dec.
 12, 1806.
-His name was Oo-yoo-ge-lo-gi, meaning, in English interpretation, Oowatie.
+His name was Oo-too-ge-lo-gi, meaning, in English interpretation, Oowatie.
 His given name was Degataga, or "standing together."
-Thus, the shorten version became Stand Watie.
-His father was a pure Cherokee.
-His mother was the daughter of a white man and a Cherokee mother.
+Thus, the shortened version became Stand Watie.
+His father was pure Cherokee.
+His mother was the daughter of a White man and a Cherokee mother.

 A few days prior to the Battle of Pea Ridge, Brig.
-Gen. Albert Pike had started in that general direction from the Cherokee Nation with as many indian soldiers as he was able to persuade to march without first being paid.
-It took three days to pay off the Choctaws and the Chickasaws, but, as by their treaties, they could not be taken out of indian country without their consent.
+Gen. Albert Pike had started in that general direction from the Cherokee Nation with as many Indian soldiers as he had been able to persuade to march without first being paid.
+It took three days to pay off the Choctaws and the Chickasaws, but, as by their treaties, they could not be taken out of Indian country without their consent.

-And so indian troops who saw action in the Battle of Pea Ridge, marched toward that location and that great struggle.
-Stand Watie was leading what had been the first Cherokee regiment organized during the war., and Pike was commanding the entire Confederate Battalion of Indians.
-The indians cause roble during the battle.
-They were reluctant to fight against the Artillery of the Federal, and, too, some were accused of savagery, including some scalps, during the battle.
+And so the Indian troops who saw action in the Battle of Pea Ridge, marched toward that location and that great struggle.
+Stand Watie was leading what had been the first Cherokee regiment organized during the war, and Pike was commanding the entire Confederate Battalion of Indians.
+The Indians caused trouble during the battle.
+They were reluctant to fight against the Artillery of the Federals, and, too, some were accused of savagery, including some scalping, during the battle.

-Goodspeed's History of Northwest Arkansas (1889) says: "Col. Stand Watie, with his Cherokee regiment, retreated during the second day of the fight."
+Goodspeed's History of Northwest Arkansas (1889) says: "Col. Stand Watie, with his Cherokee regiment, retreated to Bentonville during the second day of the fight."

 It may never be known weather Stand Watie's reasons for being so long in surrendering after Lee's surrender at Appomattox (about six weeks elapsed before Watie's surrender) was because he didn't know the war was over or whether he just wanted to get as much revenge as possible.

 After the war, he returned to his farm on Honey Creek not far from Southwest City, Mo.
-Watie, who had owned many slaves before the war and had been a man of wealth, was now so poor that historians say he couldn't send his little sister to school because see had no shoes.
+Watie, who had owned many slaves before the war and had been a man of wealth, was now so poor that historians say he couldn't send his little daughter to school because she had no shoes.
 But he was determined to see that his children got an education.
-So it was that in 1868- three years after the war - he managed to send Waticia to the Cane Hill College, and later send Jacqueline to Clark's Academy in Berryville, Minnehaha Watie attended Belle Grove Seminary in Ft.
-Smith.
+So it was that in 1868- three years after the war - he managed to send Waticia to the Cane Hill College, and later to send Jacqueline to the Clark's Academy in Berryville, Minnehaha Watie attended Belle Grove Seminary in Fort Smith.